Kids used to love screen time. Then schools made Zoom mandatory all day long.

 High school science teacher Margaret Lorentzen has noticed all the small differences with communication over video that make it harder for teaching, like the lag that can happen when a teacher is talking, the missed visual cues and the feeling of talking over people in a group discussion.

 She taught remotely in the spring and just had her first day of classes again this week in Seattle.
 It’s 20 to 30 minutes of Zoom time per each 80-minute class, with up to 33 students who don’t have to turn on their cameras unless they choose.
-Used to walking around a classroom and assigning lab experiments, Lorentzen is adjusting to the physical constraints of online learning, but is happy to have a way to see her students again.
+Used to walking around a classroom and assigning lab experiments, Lorentzen is adjusting to the physical constraints of online learning but is happy to have a way to see her students again.

 “The best thing about today was actually seeing students, and I think for many of them, they’re just so starved for any type of interaction outside their families, they turn on their cameras,” said Lorentzen.